Digithought/BlackNet/README.md

 starts the soft debugger, but unfortunately the present state of the VS debugger integration is so limited as to be nearly useless.
 So far I've found it to only work for a single thread and to inspect local variables.
 I wish I had more time to give to help that project along because it would be so useful if it worked well.

-Xamarin already has a fairly robust integration to the mono soft debugger in their commercial VS plugin, I'd definitely fork over the cash if they'd generalize that to work with regular Linux Mono (hint hint  :-)  ).

 Please let us know if you find a better debugging option.